Malawi Energy Director arrested over corruption

 Investigations conducted by the bureaus show that Chiwambo abused his office by influencing the evaluation team to favour DECO, Ackon, KK Hardware, Gabs, Two Trees, Business Machines and West One who were bidders for procuring powerline construction materials by the Malawi Rural Electrification Programme 9.

-“He is likely to be charged with two counts of abuse of office contrary to Section 25 B (1) of the Corrupt Practices Act” said Ndala in a statement
+“He is likely to be charged with two counts of abuse of office contrary to Section 25 B (1) of the Corrupt Practices Act” said Ndala in a statement.

 Chiwambo also used to be Chief Mining Director in the Department of Mining.

-Last year, leaked recording indicated that Chiwambo solicited bribes from a Chinese businessperson who had bought shares in a Illomba Granite Mine and wanted the licence for the mine to be renewed
+Last year, leaked recording indicated that Chiwambo solicited bribes from a Chinese businessperson who had bought shares in a Illomba Granite Mine and wanted the licence for the mine to be renewed.

-ACB director Martha Chizuma has said that Chiwambo is also being investigated over Illomba Granite Mine in Chitipa.
+ACB director Martha Chizuma has said that Chiwambo is also being investigated over the Illomba Granite Mine allegations.